Alf0nce/Alf0nce.github.io/_tabs/about.md

 order: 4
 ---

-> Hi I'm "Alfonce Kipkemoi Ngetich", an Ethical Hacker and A Fullstack Developer `_tabs/about.md`{: .filepath } and it will show up on this page.
+> Hi I'm Alfonce Kipkemoi Ngetich, an Ethical Hacker and A Fullstack Developer {: .filepath }
 > Skilled in Ethical Hacking And Software Engineering
 > Passionate about pentesting
 > Building websites and testing for the vulnerabilities.